 As part of the information that is collected during your customer verification and AML procedures, if using our integrated third-party services, conduct verification through worldwide databases.
 At the forefront, they will include global sanctions reports and government watch lists and rigorous screening processes.
 At any time, due to a requirement to satisfy any of the above verification methods, a client, business entity or any of the business entity owners or affiliates may be asked a specific document or piece of information to confirm their identity or provide additional information regarding any transaction, operations or even business dealings with certain individuals, institutions and dealings in geographical locations.
 Should a situation arise where the nature of the business, geographical specific regulations or account activity fall in the scope of noncompliance in any applicable law or regulation, we will inform the client, business unit or any of the business owners or affiliates of the event and occurrence.
 For such instances, pre-verification and enhanced due diligence will be required prior to regaining active account status.
 In cases, where compliance is not achieved pursuing remediation measures, we will see fit to terminate the account and may report the event and surroundings to the applicable law enforcement and regulatory authorities.

-Finance Director and Compliance Officer – White Edge Technology Ltd
+Finance Director – White Edge Technology Ltd